pytorch/torchchat/README.md

 [skip default]: end

+> [!TIP]
+> For more information about these commands, please refer to the `--help` menu.

 ## Desktop/Server Execution

 ### AOTI (AOT Inductor)
-AOT compiles models before execution for faster inference (read more about AOTI [here](https://pytorch.org/blog/pytorch2-2/)).
+[AOTI](https://pytorch.org/blog/pytorch2-2/) compiles models before execution for faster inference.

 The following example exports and executes the Llama3 8B Instruct model.
 The first command performs the actual export, the second